coderdba-coding-org/reactjs/various/various01/README.txt

+-- ENVIRONMENT
+Source .env file with these settings in it export FAST_REFRESH=false --> Needed to allow auto refresh upon program save export REACT_APP_ENV=dev

 -- NVM
--- I guess this was installed with nvm v12.14.0
+-- I guess this was installed with nvm v14.15.4
 -- But, npm start is working for both nvm v12.14.0 and v14.15.4

 -- Needs some kind of fix